animetosho/ParPar/README.md

 * OpenCL supporting drivers need to be installed.
 For GPUs, the driver package is often sufficient.
 On \*nix, ensure the appropriate OpenCL-ICD is installed (ParPar will try to link to *libOpenCL.so*, or if not found, will try *libOpenCL.so.1* and *libOpenCL.so.1.0.0*)
 * a fully static Linux build won’t work, due to incompatibility with `dlopen` and statically linked libc.
 This means you’ll need to use the glibc builds, or compile the application yourself.
 The OpenCL headers are included with ParPar’s source, so OpenCL development libraries aren’t necessary
 * OpenCL is untested on macOS

+# GPU Processing

+ParPar supports offloading processing to one or more GPU devices via the OpenCL interface.
+Note that **OpenCL support is considered unstable**, and is disabled by default (opt in using `--opencl-process`).
+The implementation is currently very basic and only supports statically partitioning the input between CPU/GPU (i.e. you need to specify the amount of data to offload).

+From testing, it seems a number of OpenCL drivers/implementations can be somewhat buggy, so use of this feature is at your own risk.

 API
 ===